 You can apply for a variation by phone or in writing to the CMS.
 If you call, you may be sent a form to fill in.
 Make sure to keep a note of who you speak to and what you discuss.

-There are three grounds, which are the reasons for a variation.
+There are four grounds, which are the reasons for a variation.
 You must clearly state which of the grounds your request falls under.
 As they can overlap, use as many grounds as you think are relevant – you can ask for a variation using all of the grounds if relevant.

-The three grounds for a variation are:
+The four grounds for a variation are:

-1: Unearned income
+1: Earned income

 This includes all other types of taxable income from assets such as rental income from property, savings, shares or other investments.
 You must be able to show that the total value of this unearned income is at least £2,500 per year.